plotdb/block/README.md

  - `path`: path of the block definition file inside the module `name@version`.
    - if omitted, inferred by `type` field, or decided by block manager.
  - `type`: type of the requested file. if omitted, inferred from `path`, or decided by block manager.

+For extensibility, additional fields can be used for specified purposes, which won't be used by `@plotdb/block`:

+ - `parts`: for defining a set of related bids. additional bids are stored as members under this object in bid object format; their fields are optional and fallback to the base bird if omitted.
+For example:

+    {
+      ns: "local", name: "mybid",
+      parts: {
+        "reader": { path: "reader.html" }, /* its `ns` and `name` will fallback to `local` and `mybid` */ "writer": { path: "reader.html" }
+      }
+    }

+    `parts` field is standardized solely to unify related usage.  `@plotdb/block` doesn't include code to actually handle it.
+ - `opt`: Optional customized data goes here.
+Use it for any custom fields to be stored in bid if needed.

 This block identifier can either be an object or a string, such as this object: